hunter-darling/basically-just-wordle/README.md

 # basically-just-wordle
-basically just a recreation of Wordle in python
+basically just a recreation of Wordle in python, created on a rainy Sunday afternoon as a partner programming exercise with my girlfriend